 Unfortunately, UK organisations have not yet followed suit in proposing restrictions on triclosan in personal care products.

 Have you got a question about our natural hand washes?
-Our customer care team is happy to help with any questions you may have about our organic hand washes.
-Please call us on 01403 740350 or leave a comment or question below.
+Our UK customer care team is happy to help with any questions you may have about our organic hand washes.
+Please call us on 01403 740350 or contact us on social @GreenPeopleUK.